gSchool/DNA-release-3/05-Surveys/01-halfway-checkin.survey.md

 ##### !question

-From **Release 2 Digital Foundations - DevSecOps** what still resonates with you or what do you most recall/reference?
+From **102 DevSecOps Foundations** what still resonates with you or what do you most recall/reference?

 ##### !end-question

 ##### !placeholder

-Your answer here
+Please be thoughtful in your response, this information is incredibly valuable for us to continue improve the course.

 ##### !end-placeholder